andkae/SPI-Flash-Circular-Buffer/README.md

 # SPI Flash Circular Buffer
 C Library to transform a physical SPI Flash into a logical circular buffer.
-The interface between the _SFCB_ and the SPI core is realized as shared memory.
+The interface between _[SFCB](https://github.com/andkae/SPI-Flash-Circular-Buffer)_ and SPI core is realized as shared memory.

 ## Features